Do not be greedy, Think Twice: Sampling and Selection for Document-level Information Extraction: Introduction

 In contrast to encoder-based models, decoder-only LLMs can be directly prompted with some annotation guidelines to produce the annotations for a given document, enabling zero- and few-shot inferences without task-specific architectural modifications or fine-tuning.
 The generative nature of LLMs, however, presents a challenge when it comes to evaluating their performance, as each time they are prompted, a different solution could be generated.
 In order to produce reproducible comparisons, researchers leverage greedy decoding strategies to ensure the same output template is produced for a given pair of guidelines and document~\citep{GoLLIE2024sainz,li-etal-2023-revisiting-large}.
 Producing only a single answer---even though the most probable is chosen at each time---may not produce the best answer, hindering the evaluation and hiding the real performance of a given model.
 As we show in Figure~\ref{fig:variability}, there exists an increasing gap between the best performing answer and the greedy decoded answer when the amount of samples increases, which further intensifies with reasoning models.
 This phenomenon is not tailored to IE only, but recently studied under the Test-Time Scaling (TTS) term, particularly for mathematical reasoning tasks~\citep{wu2025inference,snell2025scaling}.

 The application of TTS techniques to IE remains largely unexplored.
-To address this gap, we propose \textsc{ThinkTwice}, a sampling and selection framework in which an LLM generates multiple candidate extractions for a document, and a dedicated selection module identifies the most reliable output.
+To address this gap, we propose \textsc{ThinkTwice}, a sampling and selection framework in which an LLM generates multiple candidate extractions for a document, and a dedicated selection function identifies the most reliable output.
 We show that greedy decoding fails to fully exploit the capabilities of LLMs, motivating the use of sampling-based decoding strategies.
 We further analyze how this effect manifests in both reasoning-oriented and non-reasoning models.

 As our main \textbf{contributions}, we introduce a generation and selection framework, as well as two new selection strategies tailored to IE: an unsupervised \textbf{F1 Voting} method and a supervised \textbf{reward-based} selection strategy.
-Both substantially outperform standard TTS baselines and establish new state-of-the-art results in document-level IE. In the supervised setting, we overcome the lack of golden trajectories for DocIE with a rejection-sampling approach for generating high-quality reasoning traces, which are used to produce silver training data.
-Our experimental results lead to the following key \textbf{findings}: \begin{itemize} \item Reasoning models consistently outperform standard LLMs in document-level IE. \item The proposed unsupervised sampling and selection framework yields consistent gains over the greedy decoding baseline in zero-shot settings and achieves state-of-the-art performance. \item Training on high-quality silver reasoning trajectories paired with output templates achieves state-of-the-art results in document-level IE when combined with a supervised selection strategy, both in the monolingual and cross-lingual settings.
+Both substantially outperform standard TTS baselines and establish new supervised state-of-the-art results in document-level IE. In the supervised setting, we overcome the lack of golden trajectories for DocIE with a rejection-sampling approach for generating high-quality reasoning traces, which are used to produce silver training data.
+Our experimental results lead to the following key \textbf{findings}: 1) Reasoning models consistently outperform standard LLMs in document-level IE. 2) The proposed unsupervised sampling and selection framework yields consistent gains over the greedy decoding and standard TTS baselines in zero-shot settings.
+3) Training on high-quality silver reasoning trajectories paired with output templates achieves state-of-the-art results in document-level IE when combined with a supervised selection strategy, both in the monolingual and cross-lingual settings.